Viewing this page on your device?

 Encourage your child to hold the paper off the table with the assistant hand.

-Thumb on top and fingers underneath is the best position for the assistant hand AND the cutting hand - ask your child to give you "two thumbs up!" before starting with the cutting task, to remind him/her to keep the thumbs on top.
+Thumb on top and fingers underneath is the best position for the assistant hand AND the cutting hand - ask your child to give you "two thumbs up!" before starting with the cutting task, as a reminder to keep the thumbs on top.

 Discourage your child from holding the paper down on the table.